calebhadley1/data-science-resources/ai-for-leaders/2_data_science_for_business.md

         - EV = p(o1) * v(o1) + p(o2) * v(o2) + ...
 - Using Expected Value to Frame Classifier Use (p.
 194)
     - An example is provided on pages 194/195 that shows how we will use a model based on the expected value calculation
 - Using Expected Value to Frame Classifier Evaluation (p.
-195)
+196)
     - Fig 7.2 is a great framing of how expected value fits into the larger picture of analysis
--
+    - An example of the expeected profit calculation is shown.
+First, the confusion matrix is created.
+Then, the probabilities of each cell in the matrix is calculated.
+Next, cost and benefit matrix is calculated (p.
+199).
+Finally, expected profit is calculated using both matrices
+- Evaluation, Baseline Performance, and Implications for Investments in Data (p.
+204)
+    - We should find the baseline which models should be compared to
+        - Some interesting examples from weather and fraud modeling are given on p.
+205-207
+        - Additionally classifier and regression baseline models are explained

 ## Chapter 8: Visualizing Model Performance
 - TODO